-HUD - The United States Department of Housing and Urban Development.
+HUD - The United States Depart Housing and Urban Development.
 Incentive Fee - A fee charged to improve the performance of issuing and closing MTBA.

-Inducement Resolution - The resolution authorizing the issuance of bonds passed by the authorized issuing entity.
+Inducement Resolution - A resolution of the local issuing entity authorizing issuance of tax-exempt bonds by the local issuing entity to finance the proposed development.

-Initial Application - The application cycle for submission of developments seeking a commitment of MTBA and an allocation of Noncompetitive Housing Credits.
+Initial Application - The application submitted in THOMAS for a commitment of MTBA and an allocation of Noncompetitive Housing Credits for a qualified development.